isabella232/gerrit-test/README.md

 This is a dummy repository for verifying cr.joyent.us behavior.

-Amend this file to try new CRs.
+Amend this file to try out new CRs.